-- The committee receives 80 percent or more of its contributions from the entity or its members, officers, employees, or shareholders. - The entity collects contributions for the committee through payroll deductions or dues from its members, officers, or employees. - The entity, alone or in combination with other organizations, provides all or nearly all of the administrative services for the committee. - The entity, alone or in combination with other organizations, sets the policies for soliciting contributions or making expenditures from committee funds.
+- The committee receives 80 percent or more of its contributions from the entity or its members, officers, employees, or shareholders in the preceding 24 months.
+A committee must make this determination at the time of filing each campaign statement based on activity occurring through the end of the statement period, and, if the committee is required to file a pre-election statement, upon receiving a contribution during the period between the second pre-election campaign statement period and the election. - The entity collects contributions for the committee through payroll deductions or dues from its members, officers, or employees. - The entity, alone or in combination with other organizations, provides all or nearly all of the administrative services for the committee. - The entity, alone or in combination with other organizations, sets the policies for soliciting contributions or making expenditures from committee funds.

-An individual (including a candidate) may not sponsor a committee.
-Quick
+QUICK TIP: An individual (including a candidate) may not sponsor a committee.